YasmineBB/saucehub/README.md

 * As a returning user:

   - I want to easily be able to return to and find recipes matching my spice level.
-  - I want to be able to recive updated suggestions of sauces to suit my palate.
+  - I want to be able to receive updated suggestions of sauces to suit my palate.
   - I want to be able build on the relationship by subscribing to a newsletter to receive updates and connect via social media.

 ## Design